hummingbot/hummingbot-site/docs/index.md

 <span class="quote">
 :material-format-quote-open:
 Hummingbot allowed me to launch a successful suite of trading strategies managing over $2 billion in trade volume.
-From the outset, the design of Hummingbot made it easy to access data and execute orders reliably and with low latency, allowing me to place my attention on the strategy and have the heavy lifting done on the backend.
 I can't recommend Hummingbot enough for any algo trader seeking a 0 to 1 platform.
 :material-format-quote-close:
 </span>
 <br/><br/><br/>